We appreciate any financial support you can provide to help us meet the increased need.

 WHEN TO CALL

-THERE IS NO COST TO THE CLIENT TO SHOP FOR FOOD
+THERE IS NO COST TO THE CLIENT TO WEEKLY SHOP FOR FOOD

 PROVIDE ID & CURRENT UTILITY BILL

 Once you are on the Food Pantry floor, a volunteer walks along with you and you will get a certain number of items per section (product, dairy, meats, vegetables, fruits, proteins, soups, grains, household, hygiene, baby, etc.) depending on the size of your family.
 We offer a Choice Pantry which means you pick the items you want to take home, the items you and your family are not allergic to and the items you like.
-You will take enough food home to make approximately three meals a day for every member of your household for eight days.
-You are allowed to visit us for food once every 30 days.
+You will take enough food home to make approximately three meals a day for every member of your household for five days.
+You are allowed to visit us for food once every week (seven day period).

 The Pickerington Food Pantry is a choice Food Pantry serving residents of the Pickerington Local School District (excluding zip code 43068).
 We are located in the Olde Village of Pickerington, at 70 Cross Street, Suite B.